raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 Although there is not yet a self-hosted, private, lightning explorer, the Mempool lightning explorer offers a better lightning explorer than 1ML and is probably less likely to log your IP address.

-* Just above the "GUI-NetLinks", find the "GUI-GraphLinks" option and paste the following value:
+* Find the "Graph URL" option and paste the following value:
   * if you don't want to leak your IP address, delete the content of the box and leave it empty
   * if you want to use Mempool, enter: `https://mempool.space/lightning`.
 As an additional privacy step, you might want to have a VPN running on your computer.